 The dangers of sugar are alarming.
-Did you know that sugar is eight times as addictive as cocaine?
-The average American consumes 22 teaspoons of sugar each day, which is over 150 pounds of sugar a year, and some sources state even closer to 180 pounds.
+Did you know that it is eight times as addictive as cocaine?
+The average American consumes 22 teaspoons each day, which is over 150 pounds a year, and some sources state even closer to 180 pounds.
 What are the hidden dangers of sugar?
-And how do you kick the sugar habit for good?
+And how do you kick the habit for good?
 The answers will surprise you.

 What is Sugar?